SteamShon/pikachu/server/filter/README.md

 ## Example Filter

+1. TargetFilter

-Example of combination of predicates.
+- combination of predicates.

 ```text
 Or {